franklin113/TD_Stage_Window/README.md

 It can be used however you see fit.
 Use it for cropping, scaling, output preview, compositing, or anything a stage layout would be helpful for.
 One obvious use case would be splicing up custom resolution media to fit within standard resolutions.

 ### How do I get started?
 Take a look at the Examples folder, there are some examples of how you might use it.
-The most important point here is that all you are basically just assigning any top to the top parameter of the "Media Item".
-There are of course, other features, but that's the general idea.
+The most important point here is that all you are basically doing is just assigning any top to the top parameter of the "Media Item".
+There are, of course other features, but that's the general idea.

-## Features
+## Additional Features

-Create media items and map them onto outputs.
+Stacking Order